 Anna Maria Island

 Anna Maria Island is one of my favorite beaches for engagement sessions in the Sarasota area.
 Anna Maria Island’s white sands make for beautiful sunset portraits here on the west coast of Florida.
 There are a few locations I like most, including Bean Point and Beer Can Island.
 Unfortunately, Beer Can Island’s famous driftwood has been removed from the beach.
-I know, I could cry too!
-Even still, Beer Can Island has a few driftwood pieces left that make for a whimsical engagement session!
+I think every Sarasota engagement photographer cried at this news!
+Even still, Beer Can Island has a few driftwood pieces left that make for a whimsical engagement session.
 Both Bean Point and Beer Can Island have small accesses and very limited street parking, so it’s a good idea to arrive ahead of time for your engagement session here to ensure you can get a parking spot!

 College Hall at New College